utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 The Live Collections Agent (LCA) supports Amazon Elastic Container Service (ECS) on EC2 and ECS Fargate deployments.

 The LCA listens to the traffic arriving at the cluster service you want to monitor and creates a Postman Collection for it.

+To get started using Live Insights, ensure you have a team set up in Postman.
+If you don’t already have a team in Postman, see [Collaboration overview](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) for instructions on how to set it up.
+Postman Free provides team setup with up to three users.
+Once your team is set up, contact [Live Insights Alpha team](live.insights.alpha@postman.com) to get access to the Live Insights alpha in Postman.

+Next, [create a collection](#create-a-collection) and [install the LCA locally](#install-the-live-collections-agent-locally).
+Then, follow the instructions for your deployment below.

 #### Installation options